byo/bswieckidev-blog/content/post/2019-07-10-knowledge-dag.md

 This formula may seem very simple - that's because we already know all the smaller parts it consists of: we know how to multiply numbers, what a fraction is, we also know how to measure the length in 2D space.
 We know it because we've learnt it before.
 Even such basic things like the length of a line segment: you need to know what is a point, a line, metric unit.

-What we can see even from this small example is that knowledge terms form a pretty well formed graph of depencencies:
+What we can see even from this small example is that knowledge terms form a pretty well formed graph of dependencies:

 ![Dependency graph](https://g.gravizo.com/svg?
 digraph G {